data-science-sequencing/data-science-sequencing.github.io/Win2018/lectures/lecture15.md

 So how do you control FDR to be less than $$5\%$$?
 You define a new metric and procedure to guarantee that the FDR is less than $$5 \%$$, which we will explore next lecture!

+---

+_This and the next few lectures on differential expression analysis are inspired by a [lecture](https://www.youtube.com/watch?v=ucPBBTjH5EE) of Lior Pachter's in the Computational Genomics Summer School at UCLA in 2017._